-Our research interests lie in the structural and functional basis of receptor/ligand interactions, which are relevant to human health and disease.
-Much of my studies aim to elucidate the molecular recognition properties governing receptor interactions with ligand, and subsequent molecular events coupling ligand recognition to receptor activation.
-Many of the systems we are studying are related to the interaction of the host cell and environmental cues.
+Our research interests lie in the structural and functional basis of receptor–ligand interactions, which are relevant to human health and disease.
+Much of our studies aim to elucidate the molecular recognition properties governing receptor interactions with a ligand, and subsequent molecular events that couple ligand recognition to receptor activation.
+Many of the systems we study are related to the interactions between the host cell and environmental cues.

 Structural studies are then complemented by functional approaches using molecular biology and protein engineering to dissect structural information, design proteins or peptides with modified specificities and activities, and ultimately contribute to the development of biologics with therapeutic potential.

 |Inside the Şen Lab|

 This area of the webpage is currently under construction.

 The Şen Lab is a multidisciplinary group that encompasses people from

 The study of life through the lenses of macromolecules.

 Metabolic and chemical processes within living organisms.